-The 3.0 Strap uses Bluetooth Low Energy (BLE) to transfer data from the Strap to your mobile phone.
-An important difference from previous generations of WHOOP is that the WHOOP app will need to stay open in the background to continue transferring data and being caught up.
+WHOOP Strap 3.0 uses Bluetooth Low Energy (BLE) to transfer data from the Strap to your mobile phone.
+An important difference from previous generations of WHOOP is that the WHOOP app will need to stay open in the background to continue transferring data and remain up to date.

 If you are force quitting the app to terminate it, you are indicating to the operating system that you, as the user, no longer wish the app to continue running even in the background. iOS will not allow WHOOP to run in the background once a user has force quit the WHOOP app and data will not transfer until you relaunch the app.

-Please go into your iPhone's Settings (note: the WHOOP App, but the Main Settings for the iPhone) → Battery → Make sure Low Power Mode is toggled off.
-If it is toggled on it will significantly reduce how often the WHOOP Strap syncs data with the phone.
+Within your iPhone's settings (i.e. your device's "Settings" app), navigate to "Battery."
+From here, ensure Low Power Mode is toggled OFF.
+If it is toggled ON, it will significantly reduce how often the WHOOP Strap syncs data with the phone.